 Nelson Mandela, in his first term as the South African President, initiates a unique venture to unite the apartheid-torn land: enlist the national rugby team on a mission to win the 1995 Rugby World Cup.

 A drama centered on three people who are haunted by mortality in different ways.
-George (Damon) is a blue-collar American who has a special connection to the afterlife.
-On the other side of the world, Marie (de France), a French journalist, has a near-death experience that shakes her reality.
-And when Marcus (Frankie/George McLaren), a London schoolboy, loses the person closest to him, he desperately needs answers.
+George (Matt Damon) is a blue-collar American who has a special connection to the afterlife.
+On the other side of the world, Marie (Cécile de France), a French journalist, has a near-death experience that shakes her reality.
+And when Marcus (identical twins Frankie McLaren and George McLaren), a London schoolboy, loses the person closest to him, he desperately needs answers.
 Each on a path in search of the truth, their lives will intersect, forever changed by what they believe might-or must-exist in the hereafter.Written by

 Warner Bros.
 Pictures

 See more »

 The mid 80s-late 90's Warner Bros. shield is used and is in black and white at the beginning of the movie, and at the end of the credits, the same Warner Bros.
 Shield is used alongside the Amblin logo, also in black-and-white.
 See more »

 42 of 61 people found this review helpful.

 Was this review helpful to you?

 | Report this